paul-pias/Hospital-Management-System/README.md

 > Online Payment System
 At first, we created and a mysqli databse named hospital_management.
 Here we created the required entities for our work.
 Advanced Registration System:
-In this context we only added registration system for patients only as doctor�s login information will automatically added by the developers.
+In this context we only added registration system for patients only as doctor’s login information will automatically added by the developers.
 Here we considered two kinds of registration.
 First one is Emergency Registration and another one Normal Patient registration.
 In Emergency Registration we considered the situation when a third person has to fill patient information and in Normal Patient registration the patient gives all the information.
 Here we have used javascript to validate the form inputs in both cases.
 For validating email in our database below script was used.
 This script will go through my patient_registration table in my database and then look through if the typed email is already exist in our database or not.
 <script type="text/javascript">